 Located on the east side of Oahu, Lanikai Beach doesn’t get many waves, making it the perfect spot for swimming, kayaking, and stand-up paddleboarding.
-There are also some sections of reef that you can snorkel around — you might be able to see some green sea turtles!
-If you want an amazing aerial view of this beach and its surroundings, you can complete the Lanikai Pillbox Hike along Kaiwa Ridge, which overlooks the beach.
+There are also some sections of reef that you can snorkel around — try to spot some green sea turtles!

 There are no public parking lots, lifeguards, or facilities at Lanikai Beach, and it can only be accessed by a few walking paths between the houses that sit on the beach.
-You won’t need more than a few hours to enjoy this beach and can either relax and unwind in the sun or kayak around the Mokulua Islands if you’re feeling more adventurous.
+You won’t need more than a few hours to enjoy this beach, but can easily spend a whole day unwinding here.

 23. South Beach (Miami Beach), Florida